Looking for a Forever firm with high-profile tech work and a Cali-cool culture? Look Mo further.

 Training opportunities

-Partners and associates at the firm are committed to supporting trainees to succeed, so you will receive plenty of formal and informal support including a trainee buddy (a second-year trainee), trainee supervisor (for each of the four seats) and trainee liaison.
-Your liaison will be a senior associate who will act as your mentor throughout the training contract, helping you to identify strengths, areas for development and stretch opportunities and offer personalised career guidance.
-There is an active mentoring programme, a formal evaluation and feedback process every quarter and career development workshops tailored to individual needs and interests.
-Trainees also have access to our health and wellbeing resources, such as a free subscription to the Calm app and a wealth of online information on our portal.
-In addition to the above, the attorney talent and trainee leadership team are a constant source of resources, guidance and support.
+Partners and associates at the firm are committed to supporting trainees to succeed, so you will receive plenty of formal and informal support, including a trainee buddy (a second-year trainee), trainee supervisor (for each of the four seats) and trainee liaison.
+Your liaison will be a senior associate who will act as your mentor throughout the training contract, helping you to identify strengths, areas for development and stretch opportunities and offering personalised career guidance.
+There is an active mentoring programme, a formal evaluation and feedback process every quarter and business/career development workshops tailored to individual needs and interests.

 Vacation scheme